vgsamba/LibraryWebApplication/projectoutline/Readme.md

 	The librarian can still Add, Delete and Checkout a books to user.
 2. **Features**:

-	1.*User login*: called as MY Account, Users will be able to log in to the application and see what books checkedout to him
+	1.*User login*: called as MY Account, Users will be able to log in to the application and see what books checkedout to that 			user

 	2.*Search*: Users/Librarian will be able to search for available books and do self checkout.

-	3.*Create /Review Post*: Users will be able to create new blog posts when logged in.
-New posts will appear in the user's 				 profile.
+	3.*Create Review/See Review post*: Users will be able to create a review or see reviews for a book when logged in.

-	4.*Librarian checkout*: A Librarian can checkout books to a user who has an acoount.
+	4.*Librarian checkout*: Logged in Librarian can checkout books to a user who has an account..

 	5.*Librarian Add book*: Librarian can add books